I will show you how to make this adorable vintage nursery rhyme tray!

 One of my favorite books that belongs to my daughter is a gift from her great-grandmother, a nursery rhyme hardcover illustrated by Maud Humphrey.
 As soon as we opened the special pages, I knew I would have to purchase another copy and use the illustrations for a project.

 If I ever have another baby, I might actually design the entire nursery around these drawings.
 But for now, a simple accessory will have to do!

 I found this little tray on clearance at JoAnn Fabrics & Crafts for $5 and I thought I could put it to good use.

 I gave it a coat of some Old White Annie Sloan Chalk Paint and distressed the edges.

 Next I cut out the nursery rhyme I wanted to feature.
 I chose Hush a Bye Baby.
-The colors were nice and earthy, plus it was one of my favorite songs to get my little angel to sleep.
+The colors were nice, warm and earthy, plus it was one of my favorite songs to get my little angel to sleep.
 Actually, that’s a lie… She used to cry when I sang to her.
 I swear I don’t have a bad voice, it’s just that she hated my singing for some reason!
 So I guess this nursery rhyme has a little hidden meaning for me 🙂

 OK, I decided to tear the edges of the paper to keep with the vintage look and feel.

 I used Mod Podge to secure down the illustration and gave it a couple of top coats to seal it in.

 Voila!
 Isn’t she beautiful?
 I love the subtle colors and light distressing.

 After finishing this project I think I’ve confirmed that I really do love this look and could design an entire nursery with this tray as inspiration!